-Teach this narrative with conviction and do not be intimidated by the ideas and philosophies of the world.
-It is important that we establish a firm foundation of Biblical truth in the minds of our kids and that begins with the story of Creation.
+It is important that we establish a firm foundation of Biblical truth in the minds of our children and this begins with the story of Creation.

 “In the beginning God created the heavens and the earth.”
 Genesis 1:1

-This verse is not only the memory verse, but it serves as a summary of the days of creation.
+This verse is not only our memory verse, but it serves as a summary of creation itself.

-In The Beginning– In the beginning of our time.
-Not in the creation of God.
-God is eternal.
+In The Beginning– In the beginning of our time and space.
+Before creation, there existed nothing, but God.

 The Heavens And The Earth– Everything that we see.
 Everything that is in the universe.